Updated: Mar. 30, 2020

 How should I send my camera to a repair center in Japan?

-You should ship it via a courier service called takkyubin (宅急便) available at most convenience stores.
+If you live in Japan, you should first check the manufacturer’s website on how to send in your camera for repair.
+(Information will be in Japanese only.)
+They usually use a courier service called takkyubin (宅急便) available at most convenience stores.
 Or go to a post office and request Yu-Pack.
 You fill out the address label with the address and stick it on to the box.
 You will then receive the receipt that has the package tracking No. in case it gets lost.
 Better to not send anything via parcel post or regular mail.

 What are independent camera service centers?